- Professor of Physics

 - Nanoscience Program Leader, Academy of Integrated Science

-Randy Heflin, Professor of Physics, is Associate Dean for Research and Graduate Studies in the College of Science at Virginia Tech.
+Randy Heflin, Professor of Physics, is Associate Dean for Research in the College of Science at Virginia Tech.
 His primary responsibilities include support and promotion of the research activities of College faculty, postdoctoral associates, and students, fostering of interdisciplinary research teams, assistance of junior faculty in the development of research proposals, and administration of all aspects of graduate studies within the College.

 Heflin, a native of Centreville, Virginia, received a B.S. in Physics with High Honors from College of William and Mary in 1984 and a Ph.D. in Physics from University of Pennsylvania in 1990.
 He continued at Penn as a postdoctoral fellow until coming to Virginia Tech in 1992.
 His research has been focused on self-assembled organic nanoscale optoelectronic materials and devices.
 He has published more than 140 articles, delivered 90 invited presentations, holds three patents, and has co-edited two books, including the textbook "Introduction to Nanoscale Science and Technology."
 He has been PI or co-PI on more than 50 grants with a total value of more than $12 million with sponsors including National Science Foundation, National Institutes of Health, Air Force Office of Scientific Research, Army Research Office, National Aeronautics and Space Administration, Defense Advanced Project Agency, Department of Energy, and United States Dairy Association.
 He has published and/or received funding with forty different senior researchers, including twenty Virginia Tech faculty from six departments and researchers from sixteen other institutions.
 Fourteen students completed their Ph.D. dissertations under his supervision with an additional eight current graduate students.